jakelw96/team-profile-generator/README.md

 ## Tests

 The application can be tested through the use of Unit Testing.
-You can envoke each Class by typing "npm test <classname>" or test it as a whole with "npm test".
+You can envoke each Class by typing "npm test 'classname' " or test it as a whole with "npm test".

 ## Questions